MadLittleMods/irccloud-layout-demo/README.md

 # IRCCloud Layout experiment/demo

-A personal experiment/challenge to try to recreate the [IRCCloud](https://www.irccloud.com/) layout.
+A personal experiment/challenge to try to recreate the [IRCCloud](https://www.irccloud.com/) layout and merge website and Android app into one.

 My goal was to keep it as simple as possible while maintaining accuracy to the original app, and doing everything with just CSS.